meedan/lapis/README.md

 * Add your routes to `config/routes.rb`
 * You can apply this template to an existing application by running `rake rails:template LOCATION=<path to lapis_template.rb>`
 * Generate the documentation: `cd doc && make`
+* Generate a Ruby gem that wraps this API to be used and tested by clients, by running: `rake lapis:build_client_gem`

 ### Example